-There are 3 scheduled N6830 Clinical Scholarship Portfolio (CSP) Advisement credits scheduled in the degree plan.
+^{}There are three (3) N6830 Clinical Scholarship Portfolio (CSP) Advisement credits scheduled in the degree plan.
 However, a student may need to be enrolled in N6830 during other semesters depending on the need for assistance from the advisor for work on the DNP Project or other components.
 The student and advisor will determine need to be enrolled in N6830 each semester.